Does a premarital agreement need to be in writing in New Jersey?

 Answer:

-A premarital agreement has to be in writing and should be signed by both the parties.
-It should have the details of the assets of both the parties.
-The relevant law here would be
+A premarital agreement must be in writing and signed by both parties.
+It should include a statement of the assets of each party.
+According to New Jersey law (N.J.
+Stat. § 37:2-33), such agreements are enforceable without consideration.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.